 NASW Georgia Chapter urges social workers protest state policies that discriminate against undocumented students

-The National Association of Social Workers (NASW) Georgia Chapter is urging social workers protest state policies that discriminate against college students who migrated to the United States as children and are undocumented.
+The National Association of Social Workers (NASW) Georgia Chapter urges social workers to protest state policies that discriminate against college students who migrated to the United States as children and are undocumented.

 The Georgia Board of Regents bans undocumented students and students with Deferred Action for Childhood Arrivals (DACA) from attending the state’s top five colleges — the University of Georgia, Georgia State, Georgia Tech, Georgia College, and Medical College of Georgia.
 And if they attend other colleges in the state these students must pay out-of-state tuition rates.